Skip to navigation | Skip to main content | Skip to footer

 Page titles

 The page title, or title tag, is what users see in the browser tab and what appears as the main link in the search engine results.
-As such it’s especially important that the text you use for this is relevant to the content of the page.
+As such, it’s especially important that the text you use for this is relevant to the content of the page.

 In terms of SEO, a well-structured title tag will go a long way to helping the page rank higher.
 Aim to get the most important and relevant keywords at the start of the tag.

-If possible, keep the title to 55 characters (including spaces) in length, as anything beyond that will be cut off in search engine results.
+Keep the title to 55 characters (including spaces) in length, as anything beyond that will be cut off in search engine results.

 Meta descriptions